flarelabs-net/vite-plugin-cloudflare/README.md

 ```

 Now, if you click the button, it will display 'Name from API is: Cloudflare'.

-Try incrementing the counter and then changing the `name` that is returned in `api/index.ts`
+Try incrementing the counter and then changing the `name` that is returned in `api/index.ts`.
-If you click the button again it will display the new value while the counter state is preserved.
+If you click the button again, it will display the new value while preserving the counter state.

 ### Build your application

-Run `vite build` to build the application.
+Run `vite build` to build your application.

 If you inspect the `dist` directory, you will see that it contains two subdirectories: `client` and `api`.
 The `api` directory contains your Worker code and the output `wrangler.json` configuration.

 ### Preview your application

 Run `vite preview` to validate that your application runs as expected.
 This command will run your build output locally in the Workers runtime.

 ### Deploy to Cloudflare

-To deploy your application to Cloudflare, run `wrangler deploy`.
+Run `wrangler deploy` to deploy your application to Cloudflare.
 This command will automatically use the output `wrangler.json` that was included in the build output.

 ### Next steps

-In this tutorial we created an SPA that could be deployed using Workers Assets.
+In this tutorial, we created an SPA that could be deployed using Workers Assets.
-We then added an API Worker that could be accessed from the front end code.
+We then added an API Worker that could be accessed from the front-end code.
 Possible next steps include:

 - Adding a binding to another Cloudflare service such as a [KV namespace](https://developers.cloudflare.com/kv/) or [D1 database](https://developers.cloudflare.com/d1/)